 High Sierra is known for making high-quality outdoor gear, and this backpack is no exception.
 It is made from ripstop and tech-weave Duralite fabric, with an additional water-resistant coating that will protect your tech in rainy weather.
 But, the zippers aren’t exactly water-resistant and water can leak through them – keep that in mind if you get caught in a heavy downpour.

 The XBT travel bag features corner-mounted wheels and a double-barrel telescoping handle.
 Frankly, I’m not a huge fan of the double-barrel handle, as I found it takes up more space within the actual bag.

 The thing I love about this pack is that it has several compartments that allow for easy organization.
 There’s a dedicated laptop sleeve that can easily fit 17” devices, as well as a smaller tablet sleeve.

 And that’s on top of the spacious packing space and multiple external pockets, one of which has an organizer panel.
-Additionally, one of the pockets are lined with micro-fleece to protect your phone or sunglasses from scratches.
+Additionally, one of the pockets is lined with micro-fleece to protect your phone or sunglasses from scratches.

 This laptop backpack has external compression straps, which will come in handy when it’s not entirely full.
 They allow you to cinch in the bag and make it more compact, in order to prevent its contents from shifting around.

 Last but not least, there are the two padded shoulder straps.
 They are quite comfortable, but because of the lack of hipbelt, sternum strap, and breathable mesh on the back panel means it is not ideal.
 I would not necessarily recommend this pack if you’re more interested in carrying it on your shoulders than rolling it around.